KhareS/Twitter-Data-Analysis-Using-Flume-Hive/README.md

 Issues:
-	01. Avro block size is invalid or too large when using Flume and Twitter streaming Java -jar avro-tools-1.7.7.jar tojson FlumeData.1468209072594 http://stackoverflow.com/questions/30661478/unable-to-correctly-load-twitter-avro-data-into-hive-table
+	01. Avro block size is invalid or too large when using Flume and Twitter streaming http://stackoverflow.com/questions/30661478/unable-to-correctly-load-twitter-avro-data-into-hive-table

 	02. TwitterAgent.sources.Twitter.type = org.apache.flume.source.twitter.TwitterSource
-		Twitter 1% Firehose Source
+		"Twitter 1% Firehose Source
 		This source is highly experimental.
-It connects to the 1% sample Twitter Firehose using streaming API and continuously downloads tweets, converts them to Avro format, and sends Avro events to a downstream Flume sink
+It connects to the 1% sample Twitter Firehose using streaming API and continuously downloads tweets, converts them to Avro format, and sends Avro events to a downstream Flume sink"

 	03. JSONSerDe compatibility.